 Hannah appreciates serving as an advisor at North Park because she believes that in the School of Professional Studies, “our students are not numbers, but people.
 All of my students are worthy of individual attention.”
 As an instructor for the personal development class, she enjoys seeing students explore their faith as something that can lead to better physical and mental health.

 She received an MA in Christian ministry from North Park, and her BA in history with an emphasis in Latin America from Princeton University.

 Patricia McCannaPrior Learning Assessment Coordinator and Academic Advisor

 At North Park since: 2006

-She coordinates the capstone seminar for School of Adult Learning students, where she works with students at the end of their North Park careers, enjoying seeing them plan for graduate work or other opportunities.
+She coordinates the capstone seminar for School of Professional Studies' students, where she works with students at the end of their North Park careers, enjoying seeing them plan for graduate work or other opportunities.
 Patti has master’s degrees in English and spirituality from Loyola University Chicago.

 Teaches: Writing for the Disciplines, Studies in Literature, Film Studies

 Julie enjoys the environment of North Park, where, as she says, “faith is encouraged to be a part of the conversation, and where teaching and interaction are the true priorities.”
 She believes that the School of Professional Studies provides important opportunities for student interaction and participation, as well as hands-on assistance from advisors and faculty.

 “We know our students and the challenges they face,” Julie says.
 “The program is full of people who really care about student learning, achievement, and progress.”